Updated : Thursday, 24 March, 2016 03:16 PM

 To score well, you need to know what sections the test paper consists of.
 CAT consists of Quantitative Aptitude or mathematical aptitude, Verbal Ability or your English language skills, Data Interpretation or your analytical skill and Logical Reasoning to test your logical thinking.

 The Quantitative Ability section consists of the topics of Arithmetic, Algebra, Geometry, Trigonometry, Mensuration and all those topics which you have studied till class X. The topics covered in Verbal Ability are reading, grammar, comprehension and vocabulary.
 The questions on Data Interpretation and Logical Reasoning are on Graphs, Charts etc. It is very important to know the exam to ace it.

 Plan your preparation after knowing your strengths and weaknesses.
 For this you should take a diagnostic test as it will tell you where you stand.
 You can plan the journey to the destination well if you know the start point.
 So, identify your strengths and weakness and work out a strategy based on your strengths.

 Like you can be strong in QA, average in DI & LR and a bit weak in VA.
 Then you should plan your exam strategy based on your strong area and attempt QA first so that you can score maximum in that section within stipulated time.
 You should always remember that cracking CAT is all about time management.

 Also, you should plan to turn your weaknesses into strengths and ignore certain weaknesses if they are not important from exam point of you and improve your strengths.

 When you get a grip over the basic syllabus of the CAT exam, you should start taking regular mock tests to know your preparation status.
 Also you must see if you are improving after taking the tests and analyze your performance.

 You should also try to improve with each successive mock test.
-Take these mocks very seriously and your hard labor will surely reap reward.

 These are few points you must plan out before taking the CAT –